What is low stomach acid?

 Causes of low stomach acid

 Low stomach acid has numerous contributing factors, so it’s difficult to determine the exact cause of symptoms.
-Two common triggers for the condition are high stress levels and eating an unhealthy diet.
-Other factors include eating meals too quickly, consuming too much sugar, undiagnosed food sensitivities or allergies, as well as chronic illness, interactions from prescription drugs, and old age.
+Two common triggers are high stress levels and eating an unhealthy diet.
+Other factors include eating meals too quickly and consuming too much sugar.
+Also undiagnosed food sensitivities or allergies, as well as chronic illness, interactions from prescription drugs are well known causes.Old age increases the chance of some of these causes, and so affects gastric acid production.

 Stomach acid production can also be inhibited by stress, eating too many processed carbs, nutrient deficiencies, allergies, and/or excess alcohol consumption.
 Very low levels can lead to many health problems.
 Without adequate HCL, your body cannot properly defend against pathogenic microorganisms.
 Foods do not get fully broken down (which can actually cause acid reflux), and partially digested food stays in the stomach longer than it should.
 This causes food to ferment, putrefy, and become rancid, which can cause a host of symptoms and health problems.